 OM1 specifies 62.5-micron cable and OM2 specifies 50-micron cable.
 These are commonly used in premises applications supporting Ethernet rates of 10 Mbps to 1 Gbps.
 They are also typically used with LED transmitters.
 OM1 and OM2 cable are not suitable though for today's higher-speed networks.

-OM3 and OM4 are both laser-optimized multimode fiber (LOMMF) and were developed to accommodate faster networks such as 10, 40, and 100 Gbps.
-Both are designed for use with 850-nm VCSELS (vertical-cavity surface-emitting lasers) and have aqua sheaths.
+Both OM3 and OM4 are designed for use with 850-nm vertical-cavity surface-emitting lasers (VCSELS) and have aqua sheaths.

-OM1 and 2 are made with a different process than OM3 and 4.
-Non-laser-optimized fiber cable is made with a small defect in the core, called an index depression.
-LED light sources are commonly used with these cables.
-OM3 and 4 are manufactured without the center defect.
+Laser-optimized OM3 and OM4 cable are made with a different process than OM1 and OM2, which are made with a small defect in the core called an index depression.
+These cables are used with LED light sources.
+OM3 and OM4 are manufactured without the center defect.

-As networks migrated to higher speeds, VCSELS became more commonly used rather than LEDs, which have a maximum modulation rate of 622 Mbps.
-Because of that, LEDs can’t be turned on and off fast enough to support higher-speed applications.
-VCSELS provided the speed, but unfortunately when used with older OM1 and 2 cables, required mode-conditioning launch cables.
+As networks migrated to higher speeds, VCSELs became more commonly used rather than LEDs, which have a maximum modulation rate of 622 Mbps and can’t be turned on and off fast enough to support higher-speed applications.
 Thus manufacturers changed the production process to eliminate the center defect and enable OM3 and OM4 cables to be used directly with the VCSELS.

 850 nm High Performance EMB (MHz/km)